gandarez/go-realpath/README.md

 Realpath for Go.
 This finds the true path of a file or directory, resolving any symbolic links.

+It adds some extra features to the yookoala library's [filepath](https://github.com/yookoala/realpath) package.
+Instead of manually iterating over the path components, it uses the `filepath.Abs`, `filepath.Clean` function to do it for you.
+It also evaluates symbolic links.

 ## Installation

 ```bash